madlambda/nash/proposal/1-scope-management.md

 ```

 Will be assigning a new value to an already existent variable **i**.

-The assignment must first look for the target variable in the local
+The assignment will first look for the target variable in the local
-scope and then in the parent, recursively, until it's found and then updated,
+scope and then in the parent, traversing the entire stack, until it's
-otherwise (in case the variable is not found) the interpreter must abort
+found and then updated, otherwise (in case the variable is not found)
-with error.
+the interpreter must abort with error.

 ```sh
 var count = "0" # declare local variable